sorenzic/Project/README.md

 # My Project Portfolio
 # This repository has projects for Adam Cisneros
-- Python
+- Python (Via Visual Studio Code and Jupyter Notebooks)
+    - API
-- SQL
+- SQL (SQLite and DB2)
 - Excel
-- API